Nukkit/Nukkit/README.md

 -------------
 Simply run `start.sh` or `start.cmd`.
 Or execute `java -jar Nukkit.jar`.

-For Russian users: If your console displays strange charachers where Russian characters should be at, Try starting Nukkit by:
+For Russian users: If your console displays strange characters where Russian characters should be at, Try starting Nukkit by:
 ```
 java -Dfile.encoding=cp866 -jar nukkit.jar
 ```